Fuerte del Abanico |

 Originally known as Camp Miles until 1926.
 Redesignated a fort in 1940.
 Permanent structures built in WWII.
-It was the main garrison post of the U.S. Army's Antilles (Caribbean) Command after WWII until 1966.
-The post was under U.S. Navy control from 1966 to 1971.
-Became the headquarters post of the U.S. Army South Command (transferred from Panama) from 1998 to 2002.
+It was the main garrison post of the U.S. Army's Antilles (Caribbean) Command after WWII, until 1966.
+The post was then under U.S. Navy control from 1966 to 1971.
+Became the headquarters post of the U.S. Army Southern Command (transferred from Panama) from 1998 to 2002.
 Still in use by the Army Reserve.

 A WWII training camp for the PR National Guard.

 Fortín de Fajardo